DataJuggler/Blazor.Excelerate/README.md

 # Blazor.Excelerate
 <img height=192 width=192 src=https://github.com/DataJuggler/Blazor.Excelerate/blob/main/wwwroot/Images/ExcelerateLogoSmallWhite.png>

-*******
-10.23.2021 - Oops

-I managed to mess the combo box up today, so bear with me while i fix the ComboBox for the sheets.
-I started playing with ZIndex'es and I managed to break what worked.
-I am working on a fix or rolling back to something that works as soon as possible.

-For now as a workaround, you can code generate the first sheet, so arrange your Excel sheet that way and save until I work this out.

-*******

 Blazor.Excelerate is built with DataJuggler.Excelerate, which is built using EPP Plus version 4.5.3.3 (last free version).

 This Blazor project uses the following DataJuggler Nuget packages: